 Unfortunately, many companies don’t spend the time to review their analytics that helps them identify what’s working and what’s not.

-Only when you have a well-documented digital strategy, you will know where you are left behind your competitors, where you need to focus, which channels you don’t need to concentrate, and whether your online marketing is paying off or not.
+Only when you have a well-documented digital strategy, you will know where opportunities exist even against the sea of competitors, which channels you don’t need to concentrate on, and whether your online marketing is paying off or not.

 So before taking a plunge online, start on the right foot by creating a digital marketing strategy Or, you will be simply pouring money down the drain.

 If you need help figuring out your digital marketing strategy, I would love to help you do this.

 Does your business have a digital marketing strategy or not?
 I would love to know how you approach digital marketing.
 Share your comments below.